-That’s the view of Ben Schnitzerling, founder and director of Red Fox Advisory, an infrastructure design consultancy quickly making a name for itself as an industry maverick that finds ingenious solutions to projects others have simply missed.
+That’s the view of Ben Schnitzerling, Co-founder and director of Red Fox Advisory, an infrastructure design consultancy quickly making a name for itself as an industry maverick that finds ingenious solutions to projects others have simply missed.

 “I’m a proud engineer, but our profession needs to change the vernacular and be more courageous in our craft,” he told create.
 “There’s been a real shift in the last 15 years towards making more and more money from each project rather than thinking about solving the problem and doing the right thing.”

 Schnitzerling, an infrastructure and transport engineer for more than 25 years, formed Red Fox four years ago to challenge conventional norms and devise better ways to serve local communities.

 “Early on, I noticed a growing trend that presented us with the impetus we needed to live our values.
 And soon after that, everything changed.”

 His eureka moment was realising that the costs of almost every construction project, from small pedestrian bridges right up to major highway upgrades, were escalating wildly for no apparent reason.

 “Prices were spiralling because no one was going back to grassroots engineering principles to question if there were better solutions,” he said.
 “Once we started investigating, we saw there were some incredible opportunities being missed.”

 One recent example is a bridge over the Mackenzie River in central Queensland, which was set to cost a lot more than initial estimates had suggested.